satkar605/retention-optimizer/prescriptive-analysis.md

 | Action Saturation (Email)| 125  | 125  | 100%        | **BINDING** |
 | Fairness Floor (all)    | 10    | 10-14| 100-140%    | Met/Exceeded|

-**Key Insight:** Email capacity and action saturation are the primary bottlenecks.
+Email capacity and action saturation emerge as the primary bottlenecks.
 Relaxing these constraints would yield the highest marginal value increases.

 ---

 ### 6.3 Action Mix Distribution

-**Chart Type:** Stacked bar chart by subscription segment

-**Description:** This chart shows how actions are distributed across the four subscription segments (Premium, Free, Family, Student), revealing whether the solution achieves balanced, fair coverage.
+A stacked bar chart by subscription segment displays how actions are distributed across the four subscription segments (Premium, Free, Family, Student), revealing whether the solution achieves balanced, fair coverage.
+The table below presents the action distribution.

 | Segment  | No Action | Email | Discount Email | In-App | Push | Total Treated |
 |----------|-----------|-------|----------------|--------|------|---------------|